What is image metadata

 Like all other digital cameras, iPhone and iPad cameras also record metadata.
 You cannot see it with the iOS version of Photos app, but can view and edit it with Photos for Mac.
 You can also edit the most important bits of metadata of the photographs.
 If you have taken photos with your DSLR or other digital cameras and imported them into Photos, those can also be edited.

-There are a few different ways to view and edit metadata on your Mac:
+There are a few different ways to view and edit metadata on your Mac (Hint: Do it with Photos app or Preview, NOT Finder.
+How/why explained below):

-In Photos app: Open Photos app on your Mac.
-With Photos tab selected in the left pane, you will see thumbnails of your photos in the right pane.
+Photos app: Open Photos app on Mac.
+With Photos tab selected in the left pane, you will see thumbnails of photos in the right pane.
 Right click any thumbnail and select Get Info.

 A window opens, showing the file name and format (e.g. IMG_0140.jpg), camera data, and profile photos of people that Photos recognizes.